The Centers for Disease Control and Prevention is finalizing plans to shorten the recommended length of quarantine for those exposed to Covid-19.

 Meanwhile, doctors are facing daunting decisions around which patients should be first in line for the two authorized Covid-19 antibody treatments that may help keep high-risk patients out of the hospital.
 Both are in short supply.

 - Map of U.S. hot spots and worldwide Covid-19 cases.

-- Tracking coronavirus case surges in states across the country this winter
+- Tracking surges in states across the country this winter.

-- Map of Covid-19 travel restrictions and which states have a mask mandate
+- Map of travel restrictions and which states have a mask mandate.

 - Click here for more of NBC News' Covid-19 coverage.